SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-04-22-unity3d-and-opensource-get-acquainted.markdown

 A huge game project called Glitch got cancelled and rather than disappearing in to the ether, the developers released all their assets free to the world ([http://www.glitchthegame.com/public-domain-game-art/](http://www.glitchthegame.com/public-domain-game-art/ "http://www.glitchthegame.com/public-domain-game-art/")), however al the assets were made for Flash.

-Seeing this and wanting to make it more accessible to game developers Jesse from ThirdParty Ninja’s converted and extracted all the assets in to more reusable formats.&nbsp; There are so many assets in this pack it took two whole GitHub projects to host it!
+Seeing this and wanting to make it more accessible to game developers Jesse from ThirdParty Ninja’s converted and extracted all the assets in to more reusable formats.
+There are so many assets in this pack it took two whole GitHub projects to host it!

  |